Roberto Palazuelos: Politics

 Palazuelos Badeaux sought election as one of Quintana Roo's senators in the 2024 Senate election, occupying the first place on the Citizens' Movement's two-name formula.

 The Citizens' Movement (MC) placed third in the election and, accordingly, neither candidate was elected to Congress.

 Personal life

 Palazuelos was married to Yadira Garza.
 Cristian Castro sang the opening song at their wedding reception.
 Another guest, Pablo Montero, sang Ave Maria during the wedding Mass.
 They have had one child, named Roberto Palazuelos Jr.

 Palazuelos received, both, his Jr. High School and High School certifications and Diploma, when he was already 41 years old.
 In 2008, Palazuelos went back to college to prepare for a law degree.

 Palazuelos owns and runs a bed and breakfast, located in Guerrero.
 He also owns several hotels in Tulum, Quintana Roo.

-On October 15 2020, he received a honorary doctorate for his artistic work.
+On October 15, 2020, he received an honorary doctorate for his artistic work by the Colegio Internacional de Profesionales C&C an organization that operates in a gray area of professional associations that confer honorary titles without formal academic standing, essentially functioning as a recognition society rather than an accredited educational institution.